Honda e Knowledge Base

 Leaving your car at the airport?
 Thankfully, charging losses when parked seem small.

-There have been reports of losing 0% when parked for a week, and 3% when parked for a 4 weeks.
+There have been reports of losing 0% when parked for a week, and 3% when parked for 4 weeks.
 (Source.
 Source.)

 Make sure to deactivate any preconditioning schedule since that will use up some charge.